BBBSnowball/analog-noise/README.md

     - "analog noise generator with gate": shrink tube, put in the middle of a patch cable
     - "analog multiplier with gate": Eurorack module cover (3D printed or wood), glue PCB to its back, three jacks
     - 3D printed case in cable, with two parts that can be rotated to set a value
+    - LQFP-48 is 9x9 mm with pins (7 mm for body).
+That is larger than I would like but smaller packages are more expensive.

 [cap-discharge]: https://www.robotroom.com/Capacitor-Self-Discharge-2.html